 Riads are wonderful.
 You never know what’s behind the doors and most of the time you would not expect what you see: A beautiful patio with nice little tables and chairs, some with a pool.
 And all of them spread the Moroccan charm and have the typical interior: the colorful tiles in patterns, the silver interior design accessories, the comfy sofas and a rooftop terrace.
 What I really like about Riads is the familiarity, especially when you chose a smaller, not famous one.
 My experience is, that Riads are safe because there is always someone who sits at the door and knows the guests.
 And the people working in the Riads are extremely friendly and nice.

 However, choose your Riad wisely.
 It might be somewhere not accessible by car, so it means you have to walk narrow alleys to reach it.
-That’s charming too, but you might not feel super comfortable when you have to find it at night, especially when travelling solo.
+That’s charming too, but you might not feel super comfortable when you have to find it at night, especially when traveling solo.
 And one other thing about Riads you should consider: if you travel to Morocco in one of the winter months, bring lots of warm clothes.
 It gets really, really cold at night and in the mornings and the Riad’s patios do not have a roof.

 Food & alcohol